 The Railway Museum at Penrhyn Castle

-Penrhyn Castle's Railway Museum is dedicated to industrial locomotives, some of which were once used in the Penrhyn slate quarries of nearby Bethesda.
+Penrhyn Castle's Railway Museum is dedicated to industrial locomotives, some of which were once used in the Penrhyn slate quarry of nearby Bethesda.

 The Railway Museum at Penrhyn Castle is dedicated to industrial locomotives, some of which were once used in the Penrhyn quarry just a few miles away in Bethesda.
 The museum is now housed in the old stable block, which was once home to around 36 of the estate's horses at one time.